-At Ensolum, we consider our employees our most important asset, and the prevention of job-related injuries and illnesses is our highest priority.
+At Ensolum, we consider our employees our most important asset, and preventing job-related injuries and illnesses is our highest priority.
 Ensolum provides and maintains a safe and healthy working environment to help safeguard all employees and other personnel who work for or are affected by our operations.

 Safety is everyone’s responsibility.
-Responsibilities are highlighted in our safety manual, with all levels of management responsible for providing the resources necessary to maintain a safe working environment.
-Our management team members establish safe procedures and programs and ensure that they are implemented.
+Our safety manual highlights our responsibilities, with all levels of management responsible for providing the resources necessary to maintain a safe working environment.
+Our management team members establish safe procedures and programs and ensure that we implement them.

 Supervisors and employees play a critical role in conducting day to-day activities in a safe and healthy manner.
 We approach this as a team effort – all stakeholders must understand their role, participate in the safety training and programs, and be diligent to integrate safety into daily business operations.

 Ensolum has been awarded RAVS+ certification through ISNetworld in recognition of its outstanding health and safety program and is a member of several reporting and compliance agencies such as NCMS, Veriforce, and DISA.